 After the long winter and the several lockdown and quarantine measures, we are all looking forward to the freedom of the summer!
-However, travelling is notoriously detrimental for the environmental.
-So, if you are a conscious consumer, make sure to follow these 10 Ecofriendly travel tips for the summer!
+However, travelling is notoriously detrimental to the environment.
+So, if you are a conscious consumer, make sure to follow these 10 Eco-friendly travel tips for the summer!

 #1 Contribute to the local economy

-When traveling, it is important to support local businesses.
+When travelling, it is important to support local businesses.
 So many wonderful cities and villages are currently plagued by mass tourism, but the revenue does not always end up with the local population.

 For example, instead of relying on fast-food franchises, trying out street food and discovering local restaurants and bars is a great way to get to know a culture.

 If you can avoid shopping, that might be the best option.
 But we all love souvenirs.
 So, if you must shop, avoid the tourist traps and discover local artisans.
-Instead of buying a cheap lighter, consider investing is a more sustainable and durable item which you can treasure for a long time.
+Instead of buying a cheap lighter, consider investing in a more sustainable and durable item that you can treasure for a long time.

-However, if you do not want to shop but would still like to support the local economy, you can also research organizations you can donate to or buy services, such as a cooking lesson or a tour.
+However, if you do not want to shop but still want to support the local economy, you can also research organizations to donate to buy their services.

-Tours can be an incredible experience and talented tour guides can make you discover the beauty and history of any place.
+Tours can be an incredible experience.
+Talented tour guides can make you discover the beauty and history of any place.
 But some tours can also be exploitive of wildlife or contribute to environmental pollution.

-That is why it is important to look for ecofriendly and sustainable tours.
-There are many tour companies committed to sustainable tourism and by visiting parks and protected areas, you are contributing to conservation efforts.
+That is why it is important to look for eco-friendly and sustainable tours.
+Many tour companies committed to sustainable tourism, and by visiting parks and protected areas, you are contributing to conservation efforts.

 In general, it is better to stay away from animal tourism altogether.
 Many companies operating in that sector will illegally capture and abuse animals for the enjoyment of tourists.

-While traveling, your encounters with wildlife should be minimal, so you do not negatively affect the ecosystem, and there is no reason why you would be riding a camel or an elephant.
+While travelling, your encounters with wildlife should be minimal.
+There is no reason you would be riding a camel or an elephant.
 Unfortunately, engaging with animal tourism usually means supporting the mistreatment of wild animals.

 #3 Prioritize slow travel and public transportation

-Budget-friendly airplane traveling encourages people to fly.
+Budget-friendly airplane travelling encourages people to fly.
 In just a few hours, you can be halfway across the globe.
-But airplane traveling is a serious threat to the environment.
-Transportation is often the downfall of ecofriendly travelers, who end up relying on airplane flights to reach their destination.
+But airplane travelling is a serious threat to the environment.
+Transportation is often the downfall of eco-friendly travellers, who rely on airplane flights to reach their destination.

-That is why ecofriendly travelers should opt for “slow travels”.
+That is why eco-friendly travellers should opt for “slow travels”.
 That basically means not rushing to your destination.
 Instead of embarking on a two-hour flight, choose to ride a train or a bus.
-If you have to fly, it is better to choose a direct flight and, if possible, research which airlines are currently using renewable biofuels This type of fuel can reduce carbon emissions by up 80%, if we compare it with fossil fuels.
+If you have to fly, it is better to choose a direct flight and, if possible, research which airlines are currently using renewable biofuels.
+If we compare it with fossil fuels, this fuel can reduce carbon emissions by up 80%.

-Once you arrive to your destination, you should also choose public transport over taxis or Ubers.
-It is a much more ecofriendly option, and it also allows you to get to know the place you are staying.
-If you must use a car, consider carpooling with other travelers.
+Once you arrive at your destination, you should also choose public transport over taxis or Ubers.
+It is a much more eco-friendly option, and it also allows you to get to know the place you are staying.
+If you must use a car, consider carpooling with other travellers.

-And, of course, if you have the option, walking and cycling are also great modes of transportation for travelers!
+And, of course, if you have the option, walking and cycling are also great modes of transportation for travellers!